jlebedeva/wwc-clojure/README.md

 This project was intended as a demonstration of Clojure programming language in action.
 It is a learning tool.

+As an introduction to Clojure syntax try [this guide](https://clojure.org/guides/learn/syntax).

 ## Install IDE

 Please install [IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html) and [Cursive](https://cursive-ide.com/userguide/) plugin for it.
 Both are available under free license.